 - Patient Sitter

-You must take the GRE within 5 years of applying to our program and no later than the July prior to matriculation.
-We don't have a required score, but 300 or higher is considered competitive.
+You must take the GRE within 5 years of applying to our program and no later than August 15, 2023.
+We do not have a required score, but preference is given to scores of 297 and above.
 You may take the exam several times to improve your score.
-Applications will not be considered without a GRE score.
+We superscore the GRE by combining the highest verbal and quantitative scores if multiple scores are reported.
+We do not review the Analytical Writing portion.
+Applications will NOT be considered without a GRE score.

 Documentation of two doses of MMR vaccine is required for students born after January 1, 1957.
 A copy of laboratory report(s) in English with evidence of immunity to Measles, Mumps and Rubella may be submitted in place of immunization records.